tidyverse/tidyverse.org/content/blog/model-calibration/index.md

 The [`cal_plot_logistic()`](https://probably.tidymodels.org/reference/cal_plot_breaks.html) provides this functionality.
 By default, it uses a logistic regression.
 There are two possible methods for fitting:

-spline model, provided by the `mgcv` package.
-The idea is to visualize a smooth line based on the predictions based on the `smooth` argument:

 -   `smooth = TRUE` (the default) fits a generalized additive model using splines.
 This allows for more flexible model fits.

 -   `smooth = FALSE` uses an ordinary logistic regression model with linear terms for the predictor.

 As an example: